-Our archives tell their story: Dive into theHéritage Montréal archives, with a selection of articles published in their entirety.
+Our archives speak for themselves: Dive into the archives ofHéritage Montréal, through a selection of articles published in their entirety.

-Warning to the reader Published April 1986.
-Please note that this informational article fromHéritage Montréal 's paper archives may contain out-of-date information.
+Warning to the reader Published in April 1986.
+Please note that this informational article taken from the paper archives ofHéritage Montréal may contain out-of-date information.

 The project of the engineering firm SNC to replace the current transmission tower on Mount Royal with another tower three times as high (including an observation deck, restaurants and a discotheque) continues to provoke an outcry of protest.